 Tool Description Status Codes Status codes are a controlled list of statuses that can be applied to any element including Requirements.
 Enterprise Architect comes with a pre-defined list of codes but the list can be configured and codes in the list can be changed and deleted and new codes can be added.
 The status of Requirements can be displayed in a diagram as a color coded band on the side of the element.

+Dashboards charts and graphs

-F REQ016 - Add This diagram shows the use Users of the color code bar indicating the status of the requirement.
-It is a powerful visual cue that is E REQ017 - Remove useful in workshops and User printed material to convey the status of a series of F requirements in a diagram.
-REQ011 - Manage The status codes and the User Accounts colors are completely REQ018 - Report configurable and a legend can be placed on the on User Account diagram to convey their meaning.
-Legend Validated REQ024 - Secure F Access Proposed Approved Implemented Dashboards Dashboard diagrams are an extended charts and diagram type and allow high quality charts and graphs to be created to display graphs repository information in a visually compelling way.
+Dashboard diagrams are an extended diagram type and allow high quality charts and graphs to be created to display repository information in a visually compelling way.
 Any number of diagrams and charts can be created and the data can be sourced from any level in the repository Package hierarchy.
 Enterprise Architect comes with a toolbox page of pre-configured charts and graphs, but new charts can be created based on any information in the repository.